Speculative realism: Controversy over the term "philosophical movement"

-Further Brassier suggests that a philosophical movement cannot believably be bound to merely anti-correlationism.
+Brassier goes further, suggesting that a philosophical movement cannot believably be bound to merely anti-correlationism.
 Despite this, many of those who discuss different approaches to escape Meillassoux's correlationist cycle, suggesting active philosophical discourse on a particular topic.
 Ian Bogost's work, Alien Phenomenology, rethinks what OOO phenomenology would be while others argue OOO rejects phenomenology outright.
 Similarly, Steven Shaviro actively endorses panpsychism and reaffirms his earlier endorsement of process philosophy, rejecting certain aspects of Harman's work and Brassier's criticisms about the existence of a movement.
 Additionally Jane Bennett's Vibrant Matter also enables forms of phenomenology as she exemplifies through several chapters.
 In doing so, these authors suggest some form of phenomenology in speculative realism despite the rejection of correlationist philosophy.

-As such, one of the fundamental controversies within Speculative Realism is less agreement or disagreement about correlationism as a problem, but instead is a discussion of the feasibility or need of philosophies of phenomenology and cognition after being separated from philosophies of ontology.
-On this debate, Meillassoux suggest there is no need for phenomenology while Shaviro, Bennett, and Bogost suggest a separation of anti-correlation of ontology and phenomenology does not render either to be empty philosophical topics.
+As such, one of the fundamental controversies within speculative realism is less agreement or disagreement about correlationism as a problem, but instead is a discussion of the feasibility or need of philosophies of phenomenology and cognition after being separated from philosophies of ontology.
+On this debate, Meillassoux suggest there is no need for phenomenological method while Shaviro, Bennett, and Bogost suggest a separation of anti-correlation of ontology and phenomenology does not render either to be empty philosophical topics.
+This debate is more fully discussed in The End of Phenomenology by Tom Sparrow, where he outlines a variety of speculative realist styles of thinking on the subject.

 Another controversy arises from the contents of some of the oeuvres and their questionable political impacts.
 For instance, the same Brassier also writes at length about how both anthropomorphism and anthropocentrism are both wrong, and that one should procure means of "anthropo-cide" to promote his own version of nihilism.
 Therefore, philosophy should become the "organon of extinction" of humanity.
 Should his ideas find real applicability, many indefensible political decisions would either take place or become even more legitimized.

-Another controversy is how important Alfred North Whitehead's process philosophy and speculative philosophy are to anti-correlationism.
-While Meillassoux associates anti-correlationism to "speculative materialism," he does not cite Whitehead in association in the development of After Finitude.
-Additionally Brassier's statements above suggest he rejects the association.
-However, between Shaviro, Strengers, and many others, the association of Whitehead is largely consistent with anti-correlationism and thus remains a valuable inspiration.
+Another controversy is how important other philosophers are to the movement.
+For example, Steven Shaviro champions Alfred North Whitehead's process philosophy and speculative philosophy as an anti-correlationist approach to phenomenology.
+While Meillassoux associates anti-correlationism to "speculative materialism," he does not cite Whitehead in association in the development of After Finitude, and Brassier's statements above suggest he rejects the association.
+However, between Shaviro, Stengers, and many others, the association of Whitehead is largely consistent with anti-correlationism and thus remains a valuable inspiration.
+Other philosophical sources that inspire alternative speculative realist commitments are unorthodox readings of Gilles Deleuze and Henri Bergson.